edzdez/advent-of-code-2021/README.md

 # Advent of Code 2021

 My solutions for Advent of Code 2021.
+I started writing most of them in C++, but some of them just became too much of a pain, so I started writing a few in Kotlin.

 ## To Build

+### C++ Solutions

 ```shell
 $ git clone "https://github.com/edzdez/advent-of-code-2021.git"